fabiodellanna/docsify-poc/docs/README.md

 The service descriptions for the following basic and additional services plus delivery instructions can be found at www.swisspost.ch/post-distribution-national.

-Combinations of multiple service codes, e.g. “PRI, SP”, are split into their individual elements.
+Combinations of multiple service codes, e.g. "PRI, SP", are split into their individual elements.
 The following is given as an example (sequencing of individual content does not matter):

 * <PRZL>PRI</PRZL>
 * <PRZL>SP</PRZL>